 Additive manufacturing or 3D printing allows you to create three-dimensional part layer by layer from a polymer or metal-based material.

 Traditionally, metal and plastic objects can be a wasteful process.
-For instance, when aircraft manufacture metal parts majority of the material up to 90% is cut away.
+For instance, when aircraft manufacture metal parts, the majority of the material up to 90% is cut away.

 Unfortunately, metal 3D printers are very expensive.
 But this offers a lot of benefits from the traditional metal manufacturing processes.